Weaverzhu/competitive-programming-template-overhual/README.md

 ## CP-template

-This is a template for Competitive-Progamming in cpp.
+This is a template for Competitive-Progamming.

-* Pure header library